 Both Bosch and the unidentified P.A. engineer set up behind the elevated stage platform, just behind Stage Right.
 Both used Altec 1567A mixers, which had four mic inputs (plus a line input) and a single mono output.
 “Those mixers were ubiquitous at the time,” says Tom Fine, whose father, film mixer Bob Fine, was the post-production sound engineer for the film.
 “But they were designed for P.A. and broadcast use.
 They weren’t designed for a guy screaming rock and roll into a microphone.
 The overloading could have started at the input transformer.”

-The P.A. mixer’s 1567s were housed together in a single road case with two rows of XLR mic inputs on its side.
-Three mic cables were connected in the bottom row of inputs, which are likely the three D24 vocal mics.
-It is not known which vocal mics are plugged into which mixers, but it is likely that the lavaliers are being used by Bosch, connected to one of his two mixers.
+It is not really known which vocal mics are plugged into which mixers, but it is likely that the lavaliers are being used by Bosch, connected to one of his two mixers.
 And why a lavalier?
 “They were very popular in the broadcast world, being sturdy, predictable and omnidirectional,” says Harrison.
 “He probably didn’t have a lot of mics to choose from, particularly one small enough to tape to the D24.”

 Bosch recorded the show to Scotch 111 tape on a pair of ¼-inch 2-track Ampex 350 tape machines.
 Each machine received the same content—the output of each of the two Altec mixers going to Tracks 1 and 2 of each machines, respectively, via an unknown splitter arrangement (perhaps a simple Y connector).